 There’s a scene in Road House where a blonde doctor trying to hide her hotness behind terrible spectacles enters to give Dalton attention.
 I now know I will never get nine staples below the ribs and be reminded of “31 broken bones, two bullet wounds, nine puncture wounds and four steel screws.”
 I will never deny anesthetic and say, “Pain don’t hurt.”
 Swayze speaks, throughout the movie, in two to six word quotes.
 He only speaks in quotes.

-“Nobody ever wins a fight,” he says, ending the scene, applying a clever lather of sweet atop his hardened core.
+“Nobody ever wins a fight,” he says, ending the scene, applying a clever lather of sweat atop his hardened core.

 Dalton asks questions sometimes, but only when he knows the answer.